2,5-Dimethoxy-4-butylamphetamine

-2,5-Dimethoxy-4-butylamphetamine (DOBU) is a lesser-known serotonin receptor agonist and serotonergic psychedelic of the amphetamine and DOx families.
+2,5-Dimethoxy-4-butylamphetamine (DOBU) is a psychedelic drug of the phenethylamine, amphetamine, and DOx families related to DOM.
+It is the derivative of DOM in which the methyl group at the 4 position has been replaced with a butyl group.
+The drug is taken orally.

+It acts as a serotonin receptor agonist, including of the serotonin 5-HT_{2A} receptor.
+The drug produces psychedelic-like effects in animals.

+DOBU was first described in the literature by Alexander Shulgin in 1970.
+Subsequently, it was described in greater detail by Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).

 Use and effects

-DOBU was first synthesized by Alexander Shulgin.
-In his book PiHKAL (Phenethylamines I Have Known and Loved) and other publications, he and his colleagues stated that doses of 1 to 3 mg orally produced clear threshold effects and it was active at a dosage of slightly more than twice that of DOM.
+In his book PiHKAL (Phenethylamines I Have Known and Loved) and other publications, Alexander Shulgin and colleagues stated that doses of 1 to 3 mg orally produced clear threshold effects and that it was active at a dose of slightly more than twice that of DOM.
 It was stated that 10 mg DOBU was required to produce hallucinogenic effects.
 The drug's duration was listed as "very long".
-There was limited investigation on the qualitative effects of DOAM.
+There was limited investigation of its qualitative effects.
 However, in PiHKAL, at the assessed doses of 2.2 mg and 2.8 mg, it was described as producing paresthesia and difficulty sleeping with few other effects.
+The effects of higher doses of DOBU have not been described beyond them producing hallucinogenic effects.

 Pharmacology

 Pharmacodynamics

-Compared to shorter chain homologues such as DOM, DOET, and DOPR which are all potent hallucinogens, DOBU has an even higher serotonin 5-HT_{2} receptor affinity.
+Compared to shorter-chain homologues such as DOM, DOET, and DOPR, which are all potent psychedelics, DOBU has even higher affinity for the serotonin 5-HT_{2A} receptor.
 It has been found to act as a potent full agonist of the serotonin 5-HT_{2A} and 5-HT_{2C} receptors.
-Findings are mixed with regard to the serotonin 5-HT_{2B} receptor, with DOBU reported to act as a potent and high-efficacy partial agonist of this receptor or to be inactive as an agonist of the receptor.
+The drug is also a serotonin 5-HT_{2B} receptor full agonist but with far lower potency.
+Additional receptor interactions have also been described.

 DOBU fully substitutes for DOM in rodent drug discrimination tests, albeit several-fold less potently than DOET or DOPR.
-In addition, DOBU robustly induces the head-twitch response, a behavioral proxy of psychedelic-like effects, in rodents, and maximally does so about as strongly as other DOx drugs like DOM, DOET, and DOC.
+In addition, DOBU robustly induces the head-twitch response, a behavioral proxy of psychedelic-like effects, in rodents, and maximally does so about as strongly as other DOx drugs like DOM, DOET, DOPR, and DOC.
 The doses at which DOBU produces peak head twitches are similar to those of DOM and DOET.

+Other effects of DOBU in rodents include hyperlocomotion at lower doses, hypolocomotion at higher doses, and hypothermia at higher doses.

+Pharmacokinetics

+DOBU crosses the blood–brain barrier in rodents.

 Chemistry

+Synthesis

+The chemical synthesis of DOBU has been described.

+Analogues

+Analogues of DOBU include 2,5-dimethoxyamphetamine (2,5-DMA), DOM, DOET, DOPR, DOAM, DOHx, and 2C-Bu, among others.